juarezr/poc-pyspark-dw/README.md

 root@poc-pyspark:~#
 ```

-Quit from this shell using command: `exit`.
+You can quit from this shell using command: `exit`.

-#### Running routines inside container
+#### Running POC routines inside container

-Run the routines that simulate the Data Enginering process by executing the python program.
+Run the routines that simulate the Data Enginering process by executing the python programs.
-They have no paramaters and they present the result in console.
+They require no command line paramaters and the result is presented in console.

 ``` bash
 $ python ingest.py # For ingesting the provided data in trips.csv
 $ python report.py # For obtaining the result from the Database
 ```

+For changing the parameter for the reports, edit the report.py file inside the container, or rebuild the containers if edited outsite.
+You can also use VSCode as describe bellow.

 #### Cleanup